Expect Delays: 5 MMS Sending Strategies for Black Friday/Cyber Monday Weekend

 Mobile users will reach for their phones throughout BFCM weekend, but there are a few ways you can try and get ahead of the noise.

 “Don’t send directly on the hour mark”, says Postscript Engineer Maddie Eriksen who works specifically on BFCM strategies.
 “There are times that are less busy, for example, mornings are good for sales but carrier networks tend to be slow.
-But sending during the off hours can increase your send speeds.”
+But sending during the off hours (i.e. not sending at the top of the hour) can increase your send speeds.”
+To optimize sending speed, you may consider avoiding sending on the half hour mark as well.

 Marketers can use campaign flows to cover their bases and try staggering a campaign message throughout the weekend at varying times.

-There’s a lot going on for merchants and marketers during Black Friday/Cyber Monday weekend and our campaign flows help automate some of the big sale day stressors.
+There’s a lot going on for merchants and marketers during BFCM weekend and our campaign flows help automate some of the big sale day stressors.

 Build out campaign flows and include time delays to help stagger messages over a period of time.
-You can choose between minutes, hours, and days.
+You can choose between delaying for a certain amount of time or until a specific date.

 You might consider doing a flow that sends out a message:

-With a campaign flow and time delays, you can actually set and forget your Black Friday promotion and not have to worry about creating multiple campaigns and varying segments.
-You might even have time to do your own holiday shopping.
+With a campaign flow and time delays, you can actually set and enjoy your Black Friday promotion without having to worry about creating multiple campaigns and varying segments.
+You might even have time to do your own holiday shopping. 😎

-Texting with your customers boosts sales and helps improve deliverability.
+Texting with your customers (not at them) boosts sales and helps improve deliverability.
 When carriers see subscribers actively engaging with your brand, it tells carriers you’re a credible brand and can help improve message deliverability in the future.

 Running a flash sale or deep discounts during BFCM is not a one-size-fits-all approach.
 For some brands, running a big sale isn’t a part of their marketing strategy for the holidays, which is where customer conversations can be a way to join the BFCM fun.

 Don’t let potential delays stop you from taking action, planning ahead and making the most of the holiday season.
-If you have any questions about your current campaigns or simply want to know how to get started, feel free to book a time during our Postscript 101 Office Hours right here.
+If you have any questions about your current campaigns or simply want to know how to get started, feel free to chat with a member of our team!

 Here’s to smooth texting (and travels) ahead!